 How Does This Job Fit Into My Life?

-As Rikki Rogers explains in her article, “Does Your Dream Job Fit Into Your Dream Life?” a job that makes you happy doesn’t always lead to a life that makes you happy.
-In her case, becoming a college writing professor would mean that she’d likely be living in a small town, thousands of miles away from her family, so she opted for a more versatile role in marketing communications.
+As Muse columnist, Rikki Rogers, explains in her article, “Does Your Dream Job Fit Into Your Dream Life?” a job that makes you happy doesn’t always lead to a life that makes you happy.

 It’s impossible to plan for every step along the way, but asking yourself big-picture questions about what you want from a career can help you chart a path at any stage.

-Photo courtesy of Caiaimage/Paul Viant / Getty Images.
+Photo of person looking out window courtesy of Caiaimage/Paul Viant/Getty Images.

 Ashley Faus is a marketing professional at a presentation company in Mountain View, CA. She writes about corporate, marketing, and MBA topics on her blog, consciouslycorporate.com.
 When she's not in classes for her MBA, Ashley enjoys working out, scrapbooking, and performing in musicals.More from this Author